LaggingBehind/AIcase_study/README.md

 ## Recommendations

-* I would like them to offer Nero enhancement that could boost the IQ and cognitive ability of the brain.

-* I think offering this would propel humanity and everything associated to a higher plane of existence.

-* This product would utilize mankind's ability for higher thinking.
-Eventually eliminating barbaric tendencies like murder and crime in general.
-Providing solutions to mankind’s biggest problems that are the motivation of war and desperation.

-* This would provide an appropriate solution by sharing knowledge and recourses, having ethics and wisdom to provide positive outcomes for the benefit of everyone.
+* I think it would be beneficial for DeepMind to use AlphaFold to address misfolding protein diseases.

+* Offering this would help cure diseases like Alzheimer's and Parkinson's.

+* This would provide a significant contribution to our understanding of proteins and the role they play in health and disease.